Skip to content

 Moisio's choreography 'Mum's the Word' makes you yearn for peace and freedom

 Mothers and daughters: is there a closer bond?
 Their lives are an extension of each other.
 Mother treads the same path her daughter will later follow.
 She is a friend, to whom one can always fall back.
-But under the skin, a suffocating power struggle rages in which they hold and attack each other.
+But underneath, a suffocating power struggle rages, in which they hold and attack each other.
 Jealousy and competition gnaw at the domestic idyll.
 Escape is impossible.
 It is a...

 Bep Rietveld, daughter of....